 Midwestern State University is an academic community in which all persons share responsibility for its growth and continued well being.
-As members of the University community, students can reasonably expect the following:
+As members of the university community, students can reasonably expect the following: A. In all instances of general discipline, the student has the right to due process.
+Due process, as applied to student-university relationships and the disciplinary process, is equated with fundamental and procedural fairness.

-- A. In all instances of general discipline, the student has the right to due process.
-Due process, as applied to student-University relationships and the disciplinary process, is equated with fundamental and procedural fairness. - B. Students have the right to freedom from discrimination on the basis of race, gender, age, religion, creed, national origin, disability, or sexual orientation. - C. MSU considers freedom of inquiry and discussion essential to a student's intellectual development.
-Thus, the University recognizes the right of all students to engage in discussion, to exchange thought and opinion, and to speak, write, or print freely on any subject in accordance with the guarantees of Federal and State laws. - D. The University affirms the right of students as citizens to exercise their freedoms without fear of University interference for such activity. - E. Students have the opportunity to participate in the formulation of policy directly affecting students through membership on appropriate committees as determined by the President of the University, the Student Government Association, and other recognized groups within the University.
+B. Students have the right to freedom from discrimination on the basis of race, gender, age, religion, creed, national origin, disability, or sexual orientation.

+C. MSU considers freedom of inquiry and discussion essential to a student's intellectual development.
+Thus, the University recognizes the rights of all students to engage in discussion, to exchange thought and opinion, and to speak, write, or print freely on any subject in accordance with the guarantees of Federal and State laws.

+D. The University affirms the right of students as citizens to exercise their freedoms without fear of university interference for such activity.

+E. Students have the opportunity to participate in the formulation of policy directly affecting students through membership on appropriate committees as determined by the President of the University, the Student Government Association, and other recognized groups within the University.

-- F. Students shall have ready access to established University policies and procedures. - G. Students, as members of the University community, have the responsibility to participate in any disciplinary proceedings and to testify as a witness when reasonably notified.
-Self-incrimination is not intended or construed. - H. Students are free to engage in peaceful and orderly protest, demonstration, and picketing that do not disrupt functions of the University. - I. Students are protected from unreasonable searches and seizures.
+F. Students shall have ready access to established university policies and procedures.

+G. Students, as members of the university community, have the responsibility to participate in any disciplinary proceedings and to testify as a witness when reasonably notified.
+Self-incrimination is not intended or construed.

+H. Students are free to engage in peaceful and orderly protest, demonstration, and picketing at times and in areas designated by the University that do not disrupt functions of the University.

+I. Students are protected from unreasonable searches and seizures.